Multichannel-nuclear-analysis/multichannel-nuclear-analysis.github.io/index.md

 - Run the macro on a representative subset of images first to validate settings
 - Ensure your nuclear segmentation works well using Stardist.
 If you get subnuclear segmentation, try changing the scale of the images (ctrl+E in FIJI)
+- For images with uneven background illumination, use the rolling ball method rather than standard subtraction
+- Choose an appropriate rolling ball radius: typically 2-3× the size of the largest object that is not part of the background
 - Adjust the StarDist parameters if needed for optimal segmentation
 - Consider pre-processing images if they have high background or noise